Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Missing Proofs

 \subsubsection{Proof of Lemma \ref{lemma:minimalSeparator}}

-\begin{proof} Assume by Observation~\ref{cor:startclique} that $\tau_1$ starts with the maximal clique $K_1$ and $\tau_2$ with the maximal clique $K_2$.
+\begin{proof} Assume by Lemma~\ref{lemma:startclique} that $\tau_1$ starts with the maximal clique $K_1$ and $\tau_2$ with the maximal clique $K_2$.
 Since every AMO of a UCCG has a unique source, $\tau_1$ and $\tau_2$ start with the same vertex and, hence, $K_1\cap K_2=S\neq\emptyset$.

 We first show that $\tau_1$ and $\tau_2$ have to start with $S$.
 Assume for a contradiction that in $\tau_1$ there is a vertex $u \not\in S$ before a $v \in S$.
 The edge between $u$ and $v$ is directed as $u \rightarrow v$ in $\alpha$, but as $v \in K_2$ and $u \not\in K_2$, the ordering $\tau_2$ implies $u \leftarrow v$.